Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 * the`Staging Environment` configuration when the Launch library is published to staging (in the Submitted column in the Launch publishing flow).
 * the `Developement Environment` configuration when the Launch library is in development.

-## Add the AEP Edge extension to your app
+## Add the Edge Network extension to your app

 ### Download and import the Edge extension